suzaku01/cheatshop/README.md

 If you build it yourself, don't forget to drop `data` folder to the same path where exe created.

 # Usage
-D&D decrypted `mhfdat.bin` to exe.
+D&D decrypted `mhfdat.bin` into exe.
 Then you need to encrypt to use it in game.

 Enpyryption is something like this